 The dying battery simulator drops the power from 9v down to around 0.75v, and anywhere in between.
 While not every pedal may produce interesting results, experiment using the Saturnworks dying battery simulator with your analog pedal collection to see what kind of crazy sounds your pedals can make when they’re running low on juice.

-The dying battery pedal with a switch allows you to have two different power levels: one with full power and the other at a lowered voltage of your choosing.
+The version with a switch allows you to have two different power levels: one with full power and the other at a lowered voltage of your choosing.
 So you can dial in two different sounds from your pedal, available with a click of a switch–no mods required!

 - A sturdy 1.5″ x 3.5″ cast aluminum enclosure.